Library of interesting images and discussion related to pump and irrigation problems,

 well-tank-and-Goulds-pump--WEB.jpg

 This is an image inside a well kept pump house at a beautiful residence in Wimberley on the Blanco River.
-We were originally called out to diagnose the system at this property.
+We were originally called out to diagnose the sprinkler system at this property for uneven & poor coverage.
 A water well tank with air bladder inside and a multi stage Goulds pump are visible, the wellhead with the submersible pump underground are not visible but are located just to the left.
 The small grey box with grey cables leading in and out of it is the pressure switch that controls the booster pump.

 This installation was pretty clean, except the pressure gauge was a "low end" cheap model that was found by our technician to be defective and we could not locate a decent pressure relief valve for emergency high pressure situations.
 We also would prefer that some sort of "pump protection" device be installed in the event the booster pump exhausted the water storage tank shown below.